unitymakesus/eghlaw/wp-content/plugins/all-in-one-wp-migration/readme.txt

 3. Plugin Menu

 == Changelog ==
+= 6.40 =
+* Do not extract dropins files on import
+* Fix an issue with large files on import
+* Fix an issue with inactive plugins option in advanced settings on export
+* Do not exclude active plugins in package.json and multisite.json on export
+* Do not show "Resolving URL address..." on export/import
+* Add separate action hook in advanced settings called "ai1wm_export_advanced_settings" to allow custom checkbox options on export

 = 6.39 =
 * Add support for MariaDB
 * Do not include package.json, multisite.json, blogs.json, database.sql and filemap.list files on export